NickGrunert/master-thesis/modules/02_algorithm.typ

   text(lang:"en")[
     = Creation of reliable Input Prompts <section:ndsm_analysis>
     As a need for more reliable input prompts emerged, this section will discuss the process of programming a custom pipeline to create segmentations.
-    These segmentations are to be more trustworthy for prompting SAM, and therefore should result in overall better outputs.
+    It is proposed that these segmentations will prove more reliable in prompting SAM, and therefore should result in superior overall outputs.
-    This will serve the purpose of truly being able to identify whether SAM is capable of solving the given problem or if even after having improved the input data given to it still fails to satisfy requirements.
+    This will provide a foundation for further analysis to ascertain whether SAM is capable of solving the given problem of complex building roof segmentation when given improved input prompts.

-    This means that this section works based on the hypothesis that correct input points lead to better segmentations by SAM.
+    The basis of this section is the hypothesis that the correct input points result in improved segmentations by SAM.
-    This not only includes better segmentations in terms of structural correctness, as that was not a given when using the input mask, but especially includes a more correct number of input points.
+    This encompasses enhanced segmentations in terms of structural integrity, a consideration that was not previously a given when utilising the input mask.
-    This should in theory then solve the problem that small surfaces were not able to be predicted since there was no prompt given for them.
+    It is essential that each segment is more accurate, and the total number of segmentations should increase to a minimum of the number of segments in the original image.
+    It is hypothesised that this will resolve the issue of surfaces of a smaller size not being able to be predicted, as the absence of an individual prompt for them was the issue.

     The following oberservations and assumptions are made in this section:
     - In comparison to the nDSM data, the original RGB pictures contain almost no relevant information.